nandanasreeraj123/Financial_Overview/README.md

    - ❌ Avoid: `$786.69`, `2,500`
 4. Positive values = **Income** (e.g., Salary).
 5. Negative values = **Expenses** (e.g., Rent, Food, Shopping).
 6. If you have multiple currencies, convert them into a single currency before loading.

+## 📋 Quick Start with Default CSV

+You can explore the Finance Intelligence Dashboard immediately **without uploading your own CSV** using the **Use default CSV** checkbox on the home page.